-The Philips Foundation mainly supports projects in countries where Royal Philips or one of its subsidiaries are present.
-This is a broad geographic scope as Royal Philips is present in 155 countries.
-When entering other countries in order to bring healthcare innovation, we assure collaboration with a strong (NGO-) partner and / or social entrepreneur on the ground.
+The Philips Foundation and PFII support projects/entrepreneurs typically among the underserved communities in countries where Royal Philips or one of its subsidiaries are present, or in LMIC where Philips is not present but a lot of impact can be made within the criteria Philips Foundation or PFII apply.
+When entering LMIC, we assure collaboration with a strong (NGO-) partner and / or social entrepreneur on the ground.